 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
-All referrals are logged on MyConcern which then alerts the Lead and Deputy Lead, who will decide on appropriate action and record this accordingly.
+All records will be dated and signed and will include the action taken.
+This is then presented to the designated safeguarding lead via My Concern (or deputy), who will decide on appropriate action and record this accordingly.